Amid uproar, Senate Dems to offer bail compromise

 Within weeks, Stewart-Cousins began a series of meetings with prosecutors and police to discuss alterations.
 Under her new plan:

-- All misdemeanors — with the exception of hate crimes and domestic violence charges — would no longer be subject to bail requirements.
+- All misdemeanors — with the exception of certain hate crimes and sex crimes — would no longer be subject to bail requirements.

 - With all other crimes, a judge would have authority to either remand the suspect to jail or impose electronic monitoring or order some other type of monitoring.
 Flight risk and a person’s criminal record (“persistent offenders”) could be factors.